solana-foundation/developer-content/content/guides/dapps/cash-app.md

 keypair used to sign transactions.

-`program` now represents your Anchor program and can be used to call functions defined in your smart contract, pass in required accounts, and handle the program's data.
+`program` now represents your Anchor program and can be used to call functions defined in your on-chain program, pass in required accounts, and handle the program's data.
 It simplifies interacting with the Solana blockchain by abstracting many of the lower-level details.